Natti94/TibiaForge/README.md

   - Click BEGIN to open an overlay with a circular menu
   - Center hub selects vocation; slices unlock in order: Skills → Equip → Weapons → Abilities → Creatures
   - Each completed slice shows a ✓ indicator; only one section window is open at a time
+  - SVG-based wedges with crisp separators; hover fills the exact slice; separator lines don’t cross the center
   - Character Summary appears on the right once all slices are completed (armor, resistances, skills, attack/damage, effective ML)
 - Encounter helpers (Creatures; Players stubbed)
 - Media area: News, Video, Images, and Highscores Statistics
   - Statistics: TibiaData v4 highscores with World/Category/Vocation filters and an "ALL worlds" aggregate
-- Navigation with info pages (About, Contact, Cooperation, Donate, Support)
+- Navigation with info pages (About, Contact, Cooperations, Donate, Guides)
 - Auth scaffolding (Login/Register)
 - Cloudinary-hosted assets via `.env` during dev and Netlify Function in production